 e-book or Paperback? - Paperback, I love holding books.

 Sun or Rain? - Sun, it’s where I gain my strength.

-Keyboard or Pencil & Notebook? - Keyboard, I depend too much on the computer.
+Keyboard or Pencil & Notebook? - Keyboard, so I can use the delete key.

 Comedy or Drama? - Comedy.
 Or, dark, humorous drama.